Benjamin-Philip/Benjamin-Philip.github.io/_posts/2020-09-04-pandoc-pdfs.md

 pandoc -f markdown -o test.pdf test.md
 ```

-Now what we are essentially passing to markdown is:
+Now what we are essentially passing to pandoc is:

 > Using markdown format, make test.pdf out of test.md

-This is how my test.md looks:
+This is how my test.pdf looks:

 [First Test.pdf](/assets/post-imgs/pandoc-pdfs/test.pdf)